 Ever had to make a call using your iPhone to a friend or colleague whose phone number includes an extension?
 You may have thought you had to use their phone system, or remember their extension, in order to reach them.
-But you don't, thanks to a not-very-well-known feature of the iPhone's phone app.
+But, thanks to a not-very-well-known feature of the iPhone's phone app, you don't.
 Here's how to program phone extensions into iPhone:

 - To begin, determine which contact you want to add the phone extension to